hashicorp/nomad/website/source/guides/ui.html.md

 Clicking on a job will navigate to the Job Detail page.
 This page shows a list of task groups for the job as well as the status of each allocation for each task group by allocation status.

+This page will automatically update as deployments start and finish, new versions fail to be placed, allocations transition through states, and evaluations update.

 [![Job Detail][img-job-detail]][img-job-detail]

 ### Reading a Job Definition